isupersky/contact-form/README.md

 # contact-form
-a contact form written in php,
+a contact form written in php.
 Developer -> Aakash Sinha